Home » Cryptocurrency Trading Guide

 Your profit margin will depend on the fees.
 If fees are low, the profit will be large, but if fees happen to be high, you may not even make profits at all.

 Payment and withdrawal methodsPayment and withdrawal methods – The ease of depositing and withdrawing funds should be considered before choosing an exchange.
-An exchange with multiple payment option (credit cards, cryptocurrencies, PayPal, etc.) makes it easier for users to do transactions with ease.
+An exchange with multiple payment options (credit cards, cryptocurrencies, PayPal, etc.) enables easier transactions for different traders.

 User experienceUser experience – An exchange user interface should be easy to navigate especially for newbies.
-Things like placing buy and sell orders should be easily done.
+That includes how easy one can place their “buy” and “sell” orders on the exchange platform’s order book.

 Recommended platforms for your first trades